 “Aseptic preparation” is a system in which a product is sterilized before filling into pre-sterilized packs under sterile conditions.

-“Aseptic tomato paste” means tomato paste packaged using aseptic preparation.
+“Aseptic tomato paste” means tomato paste and tomato puree packaged using aseptic preparation.
 Aseptic paste is normalized to 31 percent tomato soluble solids.
 Aseptic paste normalized to 31% TSS = (%TSS - raw TSS)/(31 - raw TSS)

 “Aseptic whole and diced tomato” means the sum of whole and diced tomatoes packaged using aseptic preparation.
 Sum of aseptic whole and diced tomatoes = whole tomatoes + (diced tomatoes x 1.05))

+“Asphalt production” means, for the purposes of non-CWB product data reporting, the processing required to produce asphalt and road oils through distillation of petroleum or through re-distillation, cracking, or reforming of unfinished petroleum derivatives.
+The modification of asphalt produced from offsite petroleum refining, such as by blending or asphalt blowing, is not considered asphalt production.

 “Baked potato chip” means a potato chip made from potato dough that is rolled to a specified thickness, cut into a chip shape and then toasted in an oven.

 "Barrel of oil equivalent," with respect to reporting of oil and gas production, means barrels of crude oil produced, plus associated gas and dry gas produced, converted to barrels at 5.8 MMBtu per barrel.